Great River Region

 To receive the member's rate you must show proof of SCCA membership.
 Your SCCA ID, returned dues check or copy of the membership application is okay.

-A valid US drivers license and Snell M2000 or SA2000 or better helmet is required.
+A valid US drivers license and Snell M2005 or SA2005 or better helmet is required.
 Look for the sticker inside the helmet liner.
 A few loaner helmets will be available but you will have to share them.
 A new open faced helmet will run about $85 at local motorcycle shops.
-At registration we will fill out a score card and a tech inspection sheet.
-Print and fill out all required information legibly.
-When complete, tuck this form under your windshield wiper with a "tech" sheet.
+At registration you will fill out a registration/tech inspection sheet.
+Print LEGIBALLY.
+When complete, tuck this form under your windshield wiper and take your car to the marked "Tech" area after you have removed all loose objects and applied your numbers.

 At registration, you will get a car number and a class.
 You need to determine what class to run in.
 This is an important decision as we want to place your car in its most competitive class and changing it later is a hassle.
 This is just an overview of your options, it's a good idea to buy a rulebook for more info.
 It is your responsibility to class your car correctly.